Skip to main content

 Long contextEstimated token count exceeds model limitmax_input_tokens (with 10% safety buffer)

-2. Keyword and capability rules
+2. Example-based rules

 3. Default model